TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-And access the `dev` repository to replace the `Jenkinsfile` with the following code:
+Then, we access the `dev` repository to replace the `Jenkinsfile` with the following code:

 <br />